Samsung/cordova-sectv-orsay/README.md

     });
     ```

-3. Add "sectv-orsay" property to "cordova-platforms" to the cordova-js project's `package.json` with path to this project as its value.
+3. Add "sectv-orsay" property to "cordova-platforms" object in the cordova-js project's `package.json` with path to this project's repository as its value.
     ```JSON
     "cordova-platforms": {
         ...,
         "cordova-sectv-orsay": "../cordova-sectv-orsay"
     }
     ```

-4. in the `cordova-js` directory's root:
+4. In the `cordova-js` directory's root, run below command to create `cordova-js/pkg/cordova.sectv-orsay.js` file.
     ```sh
     $ grunt compile:sectv-orsay
     ```

-5. Above command will creates `cordova-js/pkg/cordova.sectv-orsay.js`.
-Let's copy the file to `www` directory which is including Orsay Application project template for further use.
+5. We recommend to copy the created file to the `www` directory which is including Orsay Application project templates for further use.
 In the `cordova-js` directory:
     ```sh
     $ cp ./pkg/cordova.sectv-orsay.js ../cordova-sectv-orsay/www/cordova.js
     ```